velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 It is a somewhat desperate ploy and I am uncertain if it will buy me any time at all.
 But if fortune favors me tonight, I might castrate two _pien şai_ with but a single razor — deflect suspicion from my own shoulders for a time, and place its weight instead upon the most vexingly efficient and cunning of my subordinates.
 Mistress Moonhollow’s skill as a detective is second only to her fanatical devotion to the Tenth Empress, and it has been clear from the day I met her that she thirsts after my coveted seat on the Privy Council.
 Most direly of all, she is without a doubt the bloodhound who shall be set upon my scent if my treason is discovered — as it doubtless soon shall be — and she is not properly neutralized.
 I have lain the best false trail I can, given the circumstances, but I doubt that it will fool a woman of her caliber for so much as half a moment.

-I make my carefully back to my office, sneaking awkwardly past a number of night-guards.
+I make my way carefully back to my office, sneaking awkwardly past a number of night-guards.
 Mine is not the body of a youthful spy, quick of foot and suited to such cloak-and-dagger derring-do, but one wracked by disastrous pregnancies and beset by the many aches and pains of advancing age. ’Tis with a sinking feeling that I realize how such frailty could well undo me.

 Lishuen is sprawled out on my sofa when I return, clutching a pillow to her chest, which rises and falls in the slow, gentle rhythm of a sleeper’s breath.
 I seat myself on the table across from her, lean forward, and quietly whisper her name.
 Instantly she’s wide awake, scrambling to her feet, looking back and forth with terrified eyes as she tries to back away.